-By the way, the preceding reference to “the first professional society of jewelers in North America” refers to the American Gem Society.
-Consequently, the AGS which was created by Shipley in 1934.
+By the way, the preceding reference to "the first professional society of jewelers in North America" refers to the American Gem Society, created by Shipley in 1934.

-At that time, the intent behind the GIA was to provide jewelers in North America with gemological education.
-While the AGS was created to provide a foundation of morals and ethics for responsible jewelers to follow.
+At that time, the GIA intended to provide jewelers in North America with gemological education.
+In contrast, the AGS serves to provide a foundation of morals and ethics for responsible jewelers to follow.

 According to the article by JCK Magazine, "Those GIA courses and the early AGS conclaves stitched together a national community of jeweler-gemologists, unifying the industry at the grassroots."

-When I first got started in the diamond business back in October of 1985 (oy vey, has it been almost thirty years already?) it was explained to me that:
+When I first got started in the diamond business back in October of 1985, it was explained that:

-"The Gemological Institute of America and the American Gem Society were “sister organizations” founded by Robert M. Shipley to create a uniform grading system for diamonds and colored gems that were used worldwide, and a foundation of ethics for the industry to follow."
+"The Gemological Institute of America and the American Gem Society were "sister organizations" founded by Robert M. Shipley to create a uniform grading system for diamonds and colored gems used worldwide and a foundation of ethics for the industry to follow."

 Needless to say that my hat goes off to Robert M. Shipley because he was a major contributor to the trade that I enjoy.
 At the same time, I use the information taught to me by the GIA almost every day… so thank you.